-Levi Fry Intermediate School is a replacement school that is 106,796 square feet, housing fifth and sixth grades.
-The building was designed for a 900 student population.
-The school is situated in the middle of an approximately 50 acre tract of land, with the east end of the tract occupied by approximately seven acres of wetlands.
-One of the design concept’s goals was to provide separate fifth and sixth grade wings.
-In between the two classroom wings are situated the resource library and administration areas, with these two spaces separated by a high entrance gallery.
-Noisy areas such as band, music, gymnasium and cafeteria are grouped in a third wing of the building, thus keeping the academic areas quieter.
+Levi Fry Intermediate School is a replacement school that is 106,796 SF housing fifth and sixth grade students.
+The building was designed for a 900 student population and is situated in the middle of a 50-acre tract of land with the east end of the tract occupied by approximately seven acres of wetlands.
+One of the design goals was to provide separate fifth and sixth grade wings with the resource library and administration areas situated in between and separated by a high entrance gallery.
+Noisy areas such as the music hall, gymnasium and cafeteria are grouped in a third wing of the building, keeping the academic areas quieter.
 Natural light is abundant throughout the school, including all classrooms and most corridors.
-Clerestory windows in the entrance gallery and single-sided corridors lined with windows provide an attractive interplay between the exterior environment and the interior.
+Clerestory windows in the entrance gallery and single-sided corridors lined with windows provide an attractive interplay between the exterior environment and interior spaces.

-The wetland area is a tree filled area and serves as an environmentally-friendly buffer between the school and the busy entrance street.
-The east side of the building faces the wetlands allowing an undisturbed view of a natural area.
-In a joint venture between the District and the City, an eighty foot long pedestrian bridge was erected across a drainage ditch that separated the property from the adjacent residential areas to allow children to have easy access to the front of the school.
-Inviting exterior courtyards and carefully selected native landscaping around the school result in a attractive project for this District and community.
+The wetland area is a tree-filled area and serves as an environmentally friendly buffer between the school and the busy entrance street.
+The east side of the building faces the wetlands allowing an undisturbed view of the natural area.
+In a joint venture between the District and the City of Texas City, an 80 ft. long pedestrian bridge was erected across a drainage ditch that separated the property from the adjacent residential areas to allow children to have easy access to the front of the school.
+Inviting exterior courtyards and carefully selected native landscaping around the school resulted in an attractive project for the District and community.